allpaca/V8Harvest/V8Harvest_2011.md

 function test0(n) {
   var a = new Array(n);
   for (var i = 0; i < n; ++i) {

-    a[i] = void(!(delete 'object')) % ~(delete 4);
+    // ~ of a non-numeric value is used to trigger deoptimization. a[i] = void(!(delete 'object')) % ~(delete 4);
   }
 }

 for (var i = 0; i < 5; ++i) {
   for (var j = 1; j < 12; ++j) {
     test0(j * 1000);
   }
 }

 function test1(n) {